OfficeDev/office-js-docs-pr/docs/testing/runtimes.md

 Office add-ins use a different browser type runtime depending on the platform in which Office is running (web, Mac, or Windows), and on the version and build of Windows and Office.
 For example, if the user is running Office on the web in a FireFox browser, then the Firefox runtime is used.
 If the user is running Office on Mac, then the Safari runtime is used.
 If the user is running Office on Windows, then either an Edge or Internet Explorer provides the runtime, depending on the version of Windows and Office.
 Details can be found in [Browsers used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).

-All of these runtimes include an HTML rendering engine and provide support for [WebSockets](https://developer.mozilla.org/docs/Web/API/WebSockets_API), [CORS (Cross-Origin Resource Sharing)](https://developer.mozilla.org/docs/Web/HTTP/CORS), and [local storage](https://developer.mozilla.org/docs/Web/API/Window/localStorage).
+All of these runtimes include an HTML rendering engine and provide support for [WebSockets](https://developer.mozilla.org/docs/Web/API/WebSockets_API), [Full CORS (Cross-Origin Resource Sharing)](https://developer.mozilla.org/docs/Web/HTTP/CORS), and [local storage](https://developer.mozilla.org/docs/Web/API/Window/localStorage), and cookies.

 A browser runtime lifespan varies depending on the feature that it implements.